top of page

 Does your child need an EHCP?

 We hear in the media about the failure of children with SEND by the education system.
 There are so many horror stories of children and their families being let down again and again.
-For anyone who is starting the journey with their autistic child the system alone can appear to be totally overwhelming and often there is a lot of misinformation given to parents which makes it even more challenging.
+For anyone who is starting the journey with their autistic child, the system alone can appear to be totally overwhelming, and often there is a lot of misinformation given to parents, which makes it even more challenging.
 Sadly, lots of the problems people experience come from different teams being determined to save money.
 The majority of autistic children can cope in mainstream schools and don’t necessarily need EHC plans.
-The reason that there is often a failure at this stage is that there isn’t clarity over what support is available without a plan.
+The reason there is often a failure at this stage is the lack of clarity about what support is available without a plan.

-SENCOS are often perceived as the key to getting a child an EHCP and they only get involved at that point.
-The role of a SENCO is to coordinate the SEN provision in the school and to ensure that every child with SEND is able to access an appropriate education where they can thrive and reach their own personal potential.
+SENCOS are often perceived as the key to getting a child an EHCP, and they only get involved at that point.
+The role of a SENCO is to coordinate the SEN provision in the school and to ensure that every child with SEND can access an appropriate education where they can thrive and reach their own personal potential.

 • Specialist learning programme